jnors/SiteSurveyTool/docs/onboarding.md

 ## Next Steps

 - Read the [Offline guide](./offline.md) for full offline capture tips.
-- Review [Privacy](./privacy.md) to understand exactly what SST reads/writes in your Drive.
+- Review [Privacy](./privacy.md) to understand exactly what FieldPins reads/writes in your Drive.